sarmxzh/ePostit/README.md

 ### For Outlook

-## Initiating the project
+## Potential problems when initiating the project

-In the case that you may run into insecure site issues see this [link](https://github.com/OfficeDev/generator-office/issues/244)
+In the case that you may run into insecure site issues see [this link](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) and [this link](https://github.com/OfficeDev/generator-office/issues/244).
+If there are still issues with it coming up as an insecure site, try running the project with incognito mode.